Providers, rejoice: new CPT codes for remote patient monitoring (RPM) are here!

 - The data-monitoring services may be performed by the physician, by a qualified healthcare professional or by clinical staff.
 Clinical staff may include RNs and medical assistants, depending on state law

-These are early days for the new remote patient monitoring CPT codes.
-Medicare Advantage plans by default will reimburse on the fee schedule set by CMS, but we’re still waiting to see if and when Medicaid and commercial payers will reimburse on them.
+These are early days for the new RPM CPT codes.
+Medicare Advantage plans by default will reimburse on the fee schedule set by CMS; some states and commercial payers also reimburse on them.

-For more information on our clinical programs, please visit our clinical dossier here.
+For more information on our clinical programs, please see our clinical dossier here.
+To request a free clinician demo kit, visit www.propellerhealth.com/healthcare-providers or email us at [email protected].